-Japanese encephalitis is a disease that is spread to humans by infected mosquitoes in
+Japanese encephalitis is a disease that is spread to humans by infected mosquitoes in Asia.
+It is one of a group of mosquito-borne virus diseases that can affect the central nervous system and cause severe complications and even death.

 Japanese encephalitis is caused by the Japanese encephalitis virus, an arbovirus, which is an arthropod-borne virus.
 Arboviruses are a large group of viruses that are spread by certain arthropods, most commonly blood-sucking insects.
 Japanese encephalitis is spread by infected mosquitoes.